7 things to consider when switching broadband provider

 However, there are a number of things you should keep in mind when comparing the best broadband deals on the market.

 Deciding what speed you require will depend on what you need your connection to do, and how many people will be using it at any given time.
 For example, broadband speeds between 5Mbps and 10Mbps are required for one person to stream a movie in standard definition, while 25Mbps is sufficient for HD streaming.
-Therefore, a broadband connection of say 50Mbps might suffice for someone working from home alone, but a family of four may require up to 100Mbps or more.
+Therefore, a broadband connection of say 50Mbps might suffice for someone working from home alone, but a family of four will require up to 100Mbps or more.

 You also need to consider if your provider is offering you a part fibre or pure fibre/fibre-to-the-home connection.
-With a pure fibre connection a high-speed fibre optic cable runs all the way into your home and doesn't rely on the old telephone copper network for any of the connection meaning your speed will be faster and more reliable.
+With a pure fibre connection a high-speed fibre optic cable runs all the way into your home and doesn't rely on old telephone copper wires for any of the connection meaning your speed will be faster and more reliable.

 Naturally, cost will be one of the first considerations when choosing a package, however, if you’re including TV you’ll want to double-check what channels are included and how many.